 This traditional horse racing venue is more akin to something you’d expect to find in England, but here it is out in the tropics, offering racegoers an entertaining day out, as it has done for centuries.

-Mount Gay Rum Distillery
+Tour the Mount Gay Rum Distillery

 Barbados is renowned for its quality rum, and this alcoholic beverage is one of the island’s most famous and important exports.
 Dating back to the early 18th century, Mount Gay Rum is a famous institution.